Loading

 The hiking routes of Walter Sisulu Botanical Gardens

-The restaurant at the gardens
+The restaurant at the botanical gardens in Johannesburg

 The restaurant: Eagle’s fare restaurant is near the gardens’ entrance.
 Here you can enjoy a delicious breakfast or lunch in the magnificent garden.
 Note that even if you plan to only eat at the restaurant, you still need to pay entrance fees.